NeKoRoSYS/NKRsys-Version-Control-Utility/README.md

 # NKRsys-Unity-Version-Control-Utility
-This repository aims help with version control for Unity projects. *Directly based on [LlamAcademy's Tutorial](https://www.youtube.com/watch?v=PbFE0m9UMtE).*
+This repository aims to help developers who use git-based platforms for version control of their Unity project. *Directly based on [LlamAcademy's Tutorial](https://www.youtube.com/watch?v=PbFE0m9UMtE).*

 <br>